WKL-Sec/okta-mfa-check/README.md

 - Add option to enable MFA SMS automatically with Selenium
 - Add support for password spraying
 - Support for additional OKTA MFA options
+- Re-Write Muti-Mode to support 1 file instead of 2